 This section describes costs associated with getting wine to the specific market: packaging, transportation, importation, sales and marketing.

 In general, costs within Lebanon are relatively modest since inexpensive labour is widely available.

-Transportation: the winery is actually located adjacent to the major seaport of Beirut and so wine can be despatched there by road with no difficulty or expense.
+Transportation is relatively problem-free when the port is operating.
+The winery is next to the major seaport of Beirut.
+Wine can travel there by road easily.
 The house is fortunate in that its location in the eastern Mediterranean allows the easy transport by ship to many significant markets such as France, Italy and the UK.
 The US is more of a challenge, but again since the house is producing premium high priced product, air freight is an option.

 The major issue is that the 60km from the vineyard to the winery is time-consuming given the quality of local infrastructure, but this is a fact of life rather than an addressable cost issue.

-Sales: costs are in-line with market conditions generally.
-The cellar door operation is relatively expensive in that there are no charges currently made and free samples of vintages going back to 1974 are made available.
+Sales costs are in-line with market conditions generally.
+The cellar door operation is relatively expensive.
+There are no charges and samples of vintages going back to 1974 are available.
 However, in a group of 12-15 attendees, on average 3-5 will make purchases.
 Since these can be in the range of $1,000 to $2,000 — bearing in mind that most attendees will have travelled from Europe to attend the cellar door — this activity is highly viable economically.

-Marketing: costs have been historically relatively modest because the house has been able to rely on its reputation.
+Marketing costs have been historically relatively modest because the house has been able to rely on its reputation.
 However, given the extremely challenging environment described above, this is likely to change.
-The engagement of a celebrity/influencer will be extremely expensive because of the requirements of the role.
+The engagement of a celebrity influencer will be extremely expensive because these individuals are scarce.
 The house continues to incur expenditure on items such as branded corkscrews but it is unclear how rewarding this is.

-Is selling wine in the assigned market a valuable business proposition?
+This section discusses whether selling wine in the assigned market a valuable business proposition.